bunchc/base-hardening-formula/readme.md

 ## Pillar

-Pillar is used to configure the email address to send logwatch reports to.
-Additionally to specify the ports & protocols for IPTables.
+Pillar is used to add allowed ports to iptables as well as configure the system folders & ssh settings.

 ```
 logwatch:
   mailto: email@address.com

+# iptables allowed ports
 user-ports:
   ssh:
     chain: INPUT